 - Innovation Award in 2015 at Hong Kong University of Science and Technology

 The Cheung laboratory main research area focuses on somatic stem cell biology.
-His laboratory is interested in understanding the molecular regulation of stem cell quiescence and activation and how these signaling pathways play a role in tissue regeneration as well as stem cell ageing.
-Using skeletal muscle stem cell as a model system, his research team is currently attempting to decipher the molecular pathways that are essential for muscle stem cell function and the regulation of stem cell ageing.
-The long-term goal of his laboratory is to achieve better understanding of the molecular mechanisms of why tissue regeneration is impaired during ageing and devise therapies for aged-associated diseases using regenerative medicine.
+His laboratory is interested in understanding the molecular regulation of stem cell quiescence and activation, and how these signaling pathways play a role in tissue regeneration as well as stem cell aging.
+Using skeletal muscle stem cell as a model system, his research team is currently attempting to decipher the molecular pathways that are essential for muscle stem cell function and regulating stem cell aging.
+The long-term goal of his laboratory is to achieve a better understanding of the molecular mechanisms of why tissue regeneration is impaired during aging and devise therapies for aged-associated diseases.